Crown (dental restoration): Metalift crown and bridge removal system

 Based on the "jack-screw" principle, the Metalift system works by drilling a precision channel through the occlusal surface of a cast restoration, then with a special bur, the area around the periphery of the hole is undermined before a threaded screw is wound into the space.
 As the screw comes in contact with the core of the restoration, the continued rotation of the screw results in a jacking force that displaces the crown from the preparation.
 This system can be used to remove both all metal crowns and metal-ceramic crowns, although with metal-ceramic crowns care should be taken to remove enough ceramic from the area where the hole created to reduce the chances of fracture.
 The minimum thickness of metal required for the lifting action is approximately 0.5mm.
 The damage can repaired with a plastic filling material.

 Burs

 The crown can be simply sectioned using a bur.

 History

-There is evidence of gold dental prosthesis dating back to the Etruscans.
-Ancient Roman dentists also adopted these tools.
+There is evidence of gold dental prosthesis dating back to the Etruscans, when gold crowns and rudimentary bridges were in use- around 700BC - 1st Century BC.
+By the Middle Ages, dental practices had declined in complexity in many places, but attempts at prosthetic dental repair remained in various forms.

+Significant advances came in the 18th and 19th centuries.
+In the early 1700s, European dentists began using methods such as dowel-pins to anchor carved bone or ivory crowns to tooth stumps.
+By the mid-1800s, use of metal materials and improved cements made crowns more practical and durable.